hugoLarrousse/crm-to-pdf/README.md

 # crm-to-pdf
-Give me your crm user token and I will print a pdf of all your activities
+Give me your crm user token and I will print a pdf with your KPI (deals, meetings, calls...)